The Public Integrity Reporting System (PIRS) will be unavailable on 12/14 from 8:00 PM to Midnight due to system maintenance.

 If you have not filed your expense report by the 21st of the month following the calendar quarter, your account will lock and late fees will begin to accrue.
 The late fee for the first day of delinquency is $25 and increases by $10 per day for each subsequent day to a maximum of $100.
 In order to log in to your account, you will need to pay the late fee with a credit card.
 PIRS accepts VISA and MasterCard.
 The Commission does make exceptions for exigent circumstances such as hospitalization, etc. If you want to request a waiver of the late fee you must call the office BEFORE you enter your credit card information.
 The best way to avoid late fees is to file your report on time.

 No. To get information about how to report campaign contributions, contact the Department of Elections at 739-4277.

 Pursuant to 29 Del.
 C. § 5836 all lobbyists must report all lobbying activity on legislation and administrative regulations within 5 days of the lobbying contact or within 5 days after the legislation has been introduced in the General Assembly or within 5 days after the administrative regulation has been adopted.
 You do not have to report whether you lobbied for or against legislation or administrative regulation.

-Once you have logged in, go to the ‘Manage’ section click the link to ‘My Lobbying Activity’.
-Next, choose the employer for which you are lobbying and click ‘Manage Activity’.
+Once you have logged in, click on ‘Lobbying Activity’ on the upper left-hand side of the screen.
+Next, choose the employer for which you are lobbying and click on the + to create new activity.
 From there, follow the instructions on the page to select the correct legislative or administrative action.